Celebrate Canada Day 2026

 Trans Canada Trail

 Consider visiting Ontario’s portion of the world’s longest recreational trail network.
 This extensive trail connects all of Canada’s provinces and territories with amazing outdoor experiences.
-Check out their interactive map for information on all the trails in Ontario and across Canada.
+View the interactive map for information on all the trails in Ontario and across Canada.

 Paddling

-For those who enjoy being on the water, Ontario has plenty of lakes, rivers and waterways for you to explore and relish in great Canadian waters.
+For those who enjoy being on the water, Ontario has plenty of lakes, rivers and waterways to explore by canoe, kayak or standup paddleboard.

 Wabakimi Provincial Park